-If the containers sticky or have food stuck on them, soak them in hot, soapy water.
+If the containers are sticky or have food stuck on them, soak them in hot, soapy water.

 In 1931 he married a Marie Whitcomb.
-They would have 5 children.
+They would have five children.

 In 1936, his Tupper Tree Doctors business went bankrupt.
 In 1937, he worked for DuPont in Leominster, Massachusetts for 1 year.
 Tupper was very curious about plastics, and purchased waste pieces of polyethylene slag from them while working there.
 He developed a method of purifying the waste, and making it into a useful plastic.
 With the plastic, he developed his famous Tupper seal lid, based on paint can lids.
 In 1938, he started the Earl S. Tupper Company in 1938, to promote the DuPont products.

 During the Second World War, he switched the focus of his company to sourcing and supplying plastic equipment to the army.
-At this point in time, plastics were still inferior for home use: smelly and brittle.
-He made plans to focus on the consumer market after the way, and using his techniques, developed a home line of plastic products in bright colours.
+At this point in time, plastics were still inferior for home use.
+They were brittle, and smelled.
+He made plans to focus on the consumer market after the war, and using his techniques, he developed a home line of plastic products in bright colours.
 The design of his flexible lids allowed air to be pressed out of the containers.
 Previous plastic containers had been rigid; his products were soft, flexible, and had a long life.
 He was also able to create plastic glasses without rims on them.

-By 1945, he had made his first trial consumer item, and started sales in hardware and department stores.
+By 1945, he had made his first trial consumer item, and started sales of it in hardware and department stores.
 He patented his invention in 1947.

-In April 1951, Tupper renamed the company "Tupperware Home Parties", and later that year, he made Brownie Vice President of the company.
+In April 1951, Tupper renamed the company “Tupperware Home Parties”, and later that year, he made Brownie Vice-President of the company.
 He also yanked his product out of the stores and focused on the home demonstrations.
-At the end of 1951, he bought land in Kissimmee, outside Orlando, Florida to build new headquarters for his company, with a model kitchen.
+At the end of 1951, he bought land in Kissimmee, outside Orlando, Florida to build a headquarters for his company, with a model kitchen.

 Brownie put a huge emphasis on developing and supporting the sales force out of Florida.
 Tupper continued to work out of Massachusetts as head of Tupper Plastics, making the products for “Tupperware Home Parties.”
 Tupper was obsessive about quality, even having his factory floors painted white so that any dirt would show.